Running DaVinci Resolve Studio on Debian GNU/Linux, Ubuntu, Devuan GNU+Linux

 Nvidia Graphics Drivers

-(If the keyring package is not there, open the directory in the browser and find out what the existing/current keyring package filename is.)
+(Similar as for the directory itself, if the specific keyring package file is not there, open the directory in the browser to find out the currently valid filename.)

 curl -fsSL https://developer.download.nvidia.com/compute/cuda/repos/debian12/x86_64/cuda-keyring_1.1-1_all.deb -o nvidia-keyring.deb